BIGGER THINGS ON RAILS

 Whats this then - you thought this site was all about buses didn't you?

-Although I was a young loco-spotter c.1955-59 and spent many a happy hour on platform ends at Waterloo, Paddington, Euston and Kings Cross ( alas no camera), and watching the comings and goings along the GC London extension, and those lovely Bo-Bo locos on the Metropolitan Line Aylesbury trains from my friends bedroom window near Willesden Green station, I somehow never did get to know much about railways.
+Although I was a young loco-spotter c.1955-59 and spent many a happy hour on platform ends at Waterloo, Paddington, Euston and Kings Cross (alas no camera), and watching the comings and goings along the GC London extension, and those lovely Bo-Bo locos on the Metropolitan Line Aylesbury trains from my friends bedroom window near Willesden Green station, I somehow never did get to know much about railways.

 I did manage the best of both worlds a couple of times at Mitre Bridge, Scrubbs Lane where a sharp eye and a rubber neck could cop trolleybus numbers on the 626/628/630 and still catch the names and numbers of speeding Castles, Kings, Halls, Manors and Granges etc on the Great Western main line below.
-As with coaches I did manage, in later years anyway, to snap the odd frame from time to time, including a few of London Underground and also later visited a lot of preserved lines, so what's on offer here is going to be a real mixture from home and abroad - I hope you find it interesting.
+As with coaches I did manage, in later years anyway, to snap the odd frame from time to time, including a few of London Underground and also later visited a lot of preserved lines, so what's on offer here is not going to be very historic but a real mixture nevertheless from home and abroad - I hope you find it interesting.

-At the North Yorkshire Moors (later of Heartbeat and Harry Potter fame) Railway - 1983
+At the North Yorkshire Moors (later of Heartbeat and Harry Potter fame) Railway - 1983.

 One of the latest privatised railway freight locos.
 All rather sad that they had to buy them from Canada!

 British Rail offering to commuters on the Richmond -Broad Street line in the late 1970s.
-Very strange how these 'slam-door' trains served us admirably for decades but are now considered too unsafe for us to travel on
+Very strange how these 'slam-door' trains served us admirably for decades but are now considered too unsafe for us to travel on.

 ---ooo000ooo---